sidz1417/someapp/README.md

 This project is a sample Flutter application that uses Firebase services.

-Will be updated to use more firebase srevices / API changes.
+Will be updated to use more firebase services / API changes.